Fourth Year Medical Students

 Completion of General Surgery Clerkship

 It is advisable applicants for any Urology residency try to do a rotation with their preferred training programs in order to get to know the residents they may be training with and the strengths and weaknesses of the program and faculty.
-We have usually 3-4 MS-4 rotators on service during the summer and fall of the academic year.
-At least 1 of these 4-week positions is held for outside students during each period.
-Students usually rotate on the Pediatric, University Hospital, Adult Oncology (Santa Rosa) and South Texas VA services during their time here and are encouraged to present a short (7-10 minute) didactic session on an assigned topic to assess their learning and teaching skills.
+We have usually 3-4 outside MS-4 rotators on service during the summer and fall of the academic year.
+Students will rotate on the Pediatric & Adult (University Hospital), and Adult Oncology (Christus Santa Rosa) services during their time here and are encouraged to present a short (7-10 minute) didactic session on a topic of their choosing to assess their learning and teaching skills.
 Research and QI projects with faculty and residents are also possible during this time but may extend beyond the actual time on service.
 Interaction with the faculty is important if letters of recommendation are sought for later applications to Urology training programs.
-The MS-4 slots fill quickly and are usually granted on a first-come basis.
-A background check is required of all rotators and references may be requested if there are too many applicants for the available positions.
+The MS-4 slots fill quickly and are granted after an extensive application review.
 In general, interviews for applicants to Urology programs occur in the months of September through December and it is generally better to do a rotation at your favorite program before that program’s interview dates.
-Rotations are scheduled through VSAS.
+For more information on the process for Visiting Students, visit the Visiting Student Website.
+Rotations are scheduled through The AAMC Visiting Student Learning Opportunities™ (VSLO) program only.

 Third Year Medical Students